tri-cods/html-css/README.md

 For this workshop, participants will need:

-- A text editor such as Sublime.
+- A text editor such as VS Code.
-- An internet browser such as Chrome.
+- An internet browser such as Firefox.

 ## Table of Contents